bensanmorris/poisson_disk_sampler/README.md

 # Object placement using poisson disk sampling

-Inspired by [Herman Tulleken's article](http://devmag.org.za/2009/05/03/poisson-disk-sampling/) and extended to distribute points with no overlap across layers containing objects of varying radii and separated by varying min / max distances.
+Inspired by [Herman Tulleken's article](http://devmag.org.za/2009/05/03/poisson-disk-sampling/) and extended to distribute points with no overlap across layers containing objects of varying radii and separated by varying distances.

 # How to use